-The traditional insurance model isn't sustainable in the long term - look what happened to St Paul.
+The traditional insurance model isn't sustainable in the long term - look what happened 20 years ago when The St Paul (a US insurance company) left the UK indemnity market overnight.
 What happens to policy holders if it doesn't work out?

 The single biggest difference between the cover that we provide and St Paul is that theirs was claims-made and ours is occurrence-based.
 Theirs ended with the ending of the policy and ours endures indefinitely.

 We have explained in detail to RSA what UK dentists need and they share our ambition to provide a truly supportive dentist-centred offering.
 We can have confidence in an internationally respected insurer who has signed up to enduring cover for policy holders.

 The BDA is owned and run by its members.
 It's a not-for-profit organisation – all the income is reinvested for the benefit of the profession.
 How does this fit with the new relationship with the insurer?

 The challenge for UK dentists today is the vast array of compliance and regulatory matters that demand their attention.
 In amongst those there are civil liabilities and threats to their professional regulatory status.
 We believe that adding this element of cover to our membership offering allows us to make sure that there are no gaps or voids.
 It means that we can invest upstream and downstream to help dentists avoid trouble and to assist them when trouble comes and finds them.
 This is entirely in keeping with what the BDA was founded for.

 Why does it matter which part of the UK a member works in?

 The claims experience and value is lower in Scotland so members working there get cheaper indemnity.